benvarela/edf_to_csv_seizelt2/README.md

 # CSV Output

 This csv file will have the following columns the full length of recording duration:
-* EEG: contains the bte-EEG readings from the same side brain channel for all participants
+* EEG: contains the bte-EEG readings from the same side brain channel for all participants.
+256Hz was the sampling frequency.
-* time(s): the time of the recording
 * seizure: contains 0 where a seizure is not ocurring, and 1 where a seizure it occurring

 # Dependencies